Sarah Hester Ross

 Sarah Hester Ross (born October 7, 1985) is an American cabaret artist, musical comedian and singer-songwriter living in Las Vegas, Nevada.
 She has amassed over two million TikTok followers and her catalog of music has more than 15 million streams.
 She is best known for her comedy songs "Stop Giving Men Microphones" and "Florida Man Friday" and her cover of Wyndreth Berginsdottir's "Savage Daughter."

 Hester Ross has been named "Best One Woman Show" by Las Vegas Weekly and "Best Comedian" by the Las Vegas Review-Journal.
 She was featured on "America's Got Talent" and "The Doctor Demento Show."

-Hester Ross's comedy special, "Don't Mess with a Redhead," is currently available on multiple streaming platforms.